rkwm713/cps-energy-tools/FIXES_APPLIED.md

 2. Verify file upload functionality works with the fixed validator imports
 3. Run the frontend build to confirm dependency reorganization works
 4. Check that CORS settings work with your frontend development server
+5. **Test Heroku deployment** to confirm the build completes successfully